Casey Simpson

-Casey Simpson (born April 6, 2004) is an American actor.
+Casey West Simpson (born April 6, 2004) is an American actor, social media personality, and video essayist.
 He is best known for his roles as Ricky Harper on the Nickelodeon sitcom Nicky, Ricky, Dicky & Dawn, and Kyle Keeley in Escape From Mr. Lemoncello's Library.
-He also has a prominent presence on TikTok with 10.4 million followers.
+He also has a prominent presence on TikTok with over 10.3 million followers and has a YouTube channel with 700K+ subscribers.

-Life and career
+Early life

 Simpson was born in Los Angeles in 2004 and started acting at 3 years old.

+Career

 His first role was on the sketch TV show Frank TV.
-When he was 8 years old he became the spokesperson for Campbell's Soup as the "Wisest Kid in the World".
-In 2013 Simpson joined the cast of Despicable Me 2.
+In 2013, Simpson joined the cast of Despicable Me 2.

-He rose to prominence for his role as Ricky Harper Nicky, Ricky, Dicky & Dawn and as Kyle Keeley in Escape From Mr. Lemoncello's Library along with getting cast in guest starring roles on shows The Thundermans, The Goldbergs, How I Met Your Mother, Quantum Leap, and Law & Order.
+He rose to prominence for his role as Ricky Harper in Nicky, Ricky, Dicky & Dawn and as Kyle Keeley in Escape From Mr. Lemoncello's Library along with getting cast in guest starring roles on shows The Thundermans, The Goldbergs, How I Met Your Mother, Quantum Leap, and Law & Order.
 From 2021 to 2024, Simpson hosted and produced the trivia show KC!
 Pop Quiz on Kartoon Channel.

 In 2016 and 2017, Simpson was nominated for "Favorite TV Actor" at the Kids Choice Awards.

+In 2021 Simpson was a performing poet with Get Lit.

+Personal life

+Simpson was part of a popular YouTube creator group called Squad 7 alongside Cody Veith, Ethan Wacker, Isaak Presley, and Michael Campion.
+He is a citizen of both the United States and Sweden.

+Simpson works with the charity The Thirst Project.

+In high school he competed in Speech and Debate.